-Trifacta, an AWS Data & Analytics Partner Solutions Competency partner, leverages typical AWS data lake services such as Amazon S3, Amazon EMR, or Amazon Redshift to enable data scientists, data engineers, and other data and business analysts to benefit from the abundance of data typically landed in Amazon S3.
-The Trifacta platform is focused on enabling individuals with the greatest context for the data to more quickly and easily transform data from its raw format into a refined state for analytics and/or machine learning initiatives.
+As an AWS Data & Analytics Partner Solutions Competency partner, Trifacta leverages typical AWS data lake services such as Amazon S3, Amazon EMR, or Amazon Redshift to allow users to cleanse and standardize data in Amazon S3.
+The Trifacta platform was designed to give users the greatest context for their data so that they could more quickly and easily transform it into a refined state for analytics and/or machine learning initiatives.

 Architecture of an AWS based data lake with Trifacta Wrangler Enterprise

-Trifacta fully respects all AWS IAM Roles to ensure that only the right users can access the data, and augments existing data governance processes on the data lake by logging all data access, transformation, and interaction within the data lake on AWS.
+Trifacta fully respects all AWS IAM Roles with it’s data preparation to ensure that only the right users can access the data, and augments existing data governance processes on the data lake by logging all data access, transformation, and interaction within the data lake on AWS.